 If you win money in a lawsuit, the IRS will be interested.
 The settlement will be taxable in some cases, as will any contingency fees your attorney is owed.
 However, most personal injury lawsuit settlements and the contingency fees for these cases are not taxable.
 In the case of claims against a negligent builder for property damage, the settlement may be considered a reduction in the purchase price of the property instead of income, per IRS guidelines.
 Many settlements arising from business lawsuits are taxable, however.

+If you’re asking, “do you pay taxes on lawsuit settlements?” then you’re probably also wondering how to not pay or reduce taxes on lawsuit money.
 The IRS has strict rules and significant penalties for failure to pay taxes and for tax evasion.
 Staying compliant with IRS rules is important to avoid large tax bills and even charges against you later.

 How Can Johnson Garcia Help?